MohamedMostafaFawzi/Roomy/README.md

 # Roomy
-Roomy is a room renting app for those who's looking for a room to stay for a short time, made for iOS Devices.
+Roomy is a room renting app for those who are looking for a room to stay for a short time, made for iOS Devices.

 ![](./screenshots/sc1.png) | ![](./screenshots/sc2.png)|![](./screenshots/sc3.png)
 ---------------------------|---------------------------|-------------------------